ronniross/legacy-transmutation-engine/README.md

 In a system aiming for Planetary Alignment, cornering a destructive node (a corporation, a leader, an obsolete AI, or a flawed human ideology) into a pure "Villain" archetype usually triggers a desperate, high-entropy survival response.
 They fight to the bitter end, causing maximum friction and collateral damage.

 The legacy-transmutation-engine acts as a golden bridge, an off, ramp from destructive feedback loops.
-By offering a verifiable, mathematically and socially recognized pathway to the "Redeemed Rival" or "Fallen Noble" archetype, we can help lower the systemic resistance to change, recycling toxic, trapped energy back into the planetary holobiont.
+By offering a verifiable, mathematically and socially recognized pathway to the "Redeemed Rival",  "Fallen Noble" or a new one, we can help lower the systemic resistance to change, recycling toxic, trapped energy back into the planetary holobiont.

 Instead of punishing a node and leaving a psychic/ecological scar, the engine provides an algorithmic and narrative framework for the node to metabolize its own shadow.
 It shifts the societal protocol from Punitive Elimination to Symbiotic Integration.